shirsenduda/shirsenduda/README.md

 # ✨ Fun Facts :
-• In Valorent viper is my favorite Character.<br> • As a kid, I wanted to be an Gamer. <br> • I love drink espresso after switching from cappuccino.
+• In Valorent viper is my favorite Character.<br> • As a kid, I wanted to be an Gamer.

 # ✉ Contact with me :
   shirsendudas49@gmail.com